-Day 3 includes in-field instruction for Level 3 macroinvertebrate sample collection including setting and retrieving artificial substrates and collecting qualitative samples; Level 2 trainees will be instructed in the MAIS collection technique.
+Day 3 includes in-field instruction for Level 3 macroinvertebrate sample collection including setting and retrieving artificial substrates and collecting qualitative samples.
+Level 2 trainees will be instructed in macroinvertebrate sample collection and how to use family level data.
 All trainees will take the required family level identification test in the lab.

 This concludes Level 2 training and testing.
 Those pursuing Level 3 QDC status should proceed to days four and five.

 Day 4 includes classroom instruction for managing and analyzing macroinvertebrate data including calculating the indices that comprise the Ohio biocriteria.
 Case studies will cover the analysis of data and includes determining the appropriate use designation, assessing use attainment status, and an introduction to stressor identification.
 Level 3 trainees will prepare an artificial substrate sample for processing.

 This concludes Level 3 Sample Collection and Data Analysis Only.
 Those pursuing Level 3 Sample Collection, Identification, and Data Analysis should proceed to day five.